darlingtonmaposa/Cloud-hosted-static-website/README.md

 #### Part 2: Layer Addition

 In part 2, the objective is to add an ARN  layer to the generated lambda function - one for Numpy.
-You need to add this layer so that you may use the Numpy library building your solution i.e. the Python code telling the lambdas function what to do.
+You need to add this layer so that you may use the Numpy library building our solution i.e. the Python code telling the lambdas function what to do.
 Remember these layers are `region` and `runtime` specific.
 Find your relevant ARN [here](https://github.com/keithrozario/Klayers).

 #### Part 3: API Gateway Creation